rstoetter/cSQL/README.md

 # csql-php

-The class cSql is written in PHP and helps to manage SQL statements.
+The class cSQL is written in PHP and helps to manage SQL statement components.

 The namespace is rstoetter\\cSql

-## methods provided
+## static methods provided by the class cSQL

     cSQL::AddFunction()
     cSQL::CheckedFieldName()